ePages-de/epages-docs/apps/app-submission-guidelines.md

 # Other

 * Our customers are our greatest asset and we respect them.
-We will not accept apps that are defamatory, insulting or mean.
+We will not accept apps that are defamatory, insulting or rude.
 * Apps must comply with all legal requirements in any country where they are made available to our customers.
 It is in the responsibility of the app developer to understand and conform to the respective local laws and regulations.
+Please send us an email to [apps@epages.com](mailto:apps@epages.com) if you have any inquiries.
 * Make sure that all requests are made using OAuth 2.0 authentication.
 * All apps must use an SSL certificate.
 * We will not accept apps that have competitor integrations or references.